wp-plugins/lh-archived-post-status/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Allows posts and pages to be archived so you can remove content from the maain loop and feed without having to trash it.
+Allows posts and pages to be archived so you can remove content from the main loop and feed without having to trash it.

 == Description ==